-I call it my 'Milk Carton Coin Purse' because it turns out that plastic cut from a gallon milk carton was the best plastic I tried to give it that cute shape!
-This darling little coin purse is about 2 1/2'' wide and 1 3/4'' tall.
-Use it to carry coins as suggested - they won't fall out as easily as you would think.
+I call this my ‘Milk Carton Coin Purse’ because plastic cut from a gallon milk carton was the best plastic I tried to give it that cute shape!
+This darling little coin purse is about 2 1/2” wide and 1 3/4” tall.
+Use it to carry coins as suggested – they won’t fall out as easily as you would think.
 Or hide a treasure in it and use it to give a gift!

 I made three versions, each with different materials on the inside.
 Plus I tested them with three different thicknesses of fabric – regular quilting cotton, thin quilting cotton, and home decor weight fabric.

 Here’s the one that I sewed with regular quilting cotton.
 I used Pellon Peltex single sided fusible stabilizer on the inside.
 It’s not as sturdy as the other two that have plastic inside, but I was able to attach the side pieces with my sewing machine.
 If you want to sew this little purse entirely on your sewing machine (except for the snap and button), I suggest using Peltex instead of plastic.

 Note: this was my first one, and for the next two I re-designed the main pattern piece to be about 1/4” shorter.
 That’s why the flap on this one comes down a bit lower.

 I sewed this one with very thin quilting cotton on the outside (Retro 30’s Child Smile from Lecien) and I cut up a plastic milk carton for the inside pieces.

 I really liked the thickness of the milk carton plastic for this project.
 It bends easily and I can also sew through it with my hand needle when sewing on the snaps to make them more secure.
 I was able to cut my pieces from the smoother sides of the carton and the few bumps that are on them are hardly noticeable on the little purse.